 Healthcare Utilization, Cost Sharing, and End-of-Life Issues

-Important issues to discuss with aging HIV-infected patients are living wills, advance directives, and long-term care planning, including related financial concerns.
+Important issues to discuss with aging patients with HIV are living wills, advance directives, and long-term care planning, including related financial concerns.
 Out-of-pocket health care expenses (e.g., copayments, deductibles), loss of employment, and other financial-related factors can cause temporary interruptions in treatment, including ART, which should be avoided whenever possible.
-The increased life expectancy and the higher prevalence of chronic complications in aging HIV populations can place greater demands upon HIV services.51 Facilitating a patient’s continued access to insurance can minimize treatment interruptions and reduce the need for other services to manage concomitant chronic disorders.
+The increased life expectancy and the higher prevalence of chronic complications in aging populations with HIV can place greater demands upon HIV services.51 Facilitating a patient’s continued access to insurance can minimize treatment interruptions and reduce the need for other services to manage concomitant chronic disorders.

 HIV disease can be overlooked in aging adults who tend to present with more advanced disease and experience accelerated CD4 loss.
 HIV induces immune-phenotypic changes that have been compared to accelerated aging.
-Effective ART has prolonged the life expectancy of HIV infected patients, increasing the number of patients >50 years of age living with HIV.
-However, unique challenges in this population include greater incidence of complications and co-morbidities, and some of these complications may be exacerbated or accelerated by long term use of some ARV drugs.
+Effective ART has prolonged the life expectancy of patients with HIV, increasing the number of patients >50 years of age living with HIV.
+However, unique challenges in this population include greater incidence of complications and comorbidities, and some of these complications may be exacerbated or accelerated by long term use of some ARV drugs.
 Providing comprehensive multidisciplinary medical and psychosocial support to patients and their families (the “Medical Home” concept) is of paramount importance in the aging population.
-Continued involvement of HIV experts, geriatricians, and other specialists in the care of older HIV-infected patients is warranted.
+Continued involvement of HIV experts, geriatricians, and other specialists in the care of older patients with HIV is warranted.

 - Centers for Disease Control and Prevention.
 HIV Surveillance Report, 2014; vol. 26.
 2015.
 Available at http://www.cdc.gov/hiv/library/reports/surveillance/.
 Accessed December 10, 2015.